everii-Group/mocoapp-api-docs/sections/invoices.md

 Omitted fields `service_period_from` and `service_period_to` indicates the absences of a service period.

-It's possible to mark activities or project expenses as billed using respectively `activity_ids` and `expense_ids` on position with `item type`, `quantity`, `unit` and `unit_price`.
+It's possible to mark as billed activities or project expenses using respectively `activity_ids` and `expense_ids` on positions with `item type`, `quantity`, `unit` and `unit_price`.
 For example:

 ```json